-Industrie 4.0 popularly known as the fourth industrial revolution, is a concept and a trend that aims at taking the manufacturing industry to the next level using futuristic technologies such as Internet of Things, Data Analytics, and Cloud Computing, etc. Although initially a product of the German Government, today Industrie 4.0 is hailed as a revolutionary idea that will establish an industrial roadmap for others to follow.
+Industrie 4.0 popularly known as the fourth industrial revolution, is a concept and a trend that aims at taking the manufacturing industry to the next level using futuristic technologies such as the Internet of Things, Data Analytics, and Cloud Computing, etc. Although initially a product of the German Government, today Industrie 4.0 is hailed as a revolutionary idea that will establish an industrial roadmap for others to follow.

 The following facts shed light on some of the most important and intriguing characteristics of the Fourth Industrial Revolution: